Keyboard shortcuts

 }

-What’s the difference between evaluate and evaluate_owned?
+What’s the difference between eval, eval_str, eval_into, and evaluate?

 Do I need to call init() in Node.js?

-No. The Node.js target doesn’t require initialization:
+No. The Node.js target does not require initialization:

-const { evaluate } = require('@goplasmatic/datalogic');
+const { evaluate } = require('@goplasmatic/datalogic-wasm');

-evaluate('{"==": [1, 1]}', '{}', false); // Works immediately
+evaluate('{"==": [1, 1]}', '{}', false);

 Why do I need to JSON.stringify my data?